espenwaaga/doc/docs/how-to-guides/access-policies.md

     ```mermaid
     graph LR
       accTitle: Send requests to other app in the same namespace
-      accDescr: The diagram shows two applications in the same namespace, MY-APP and MY-OTHER-APP.
-Application MY-APP is allowed to send requests to MY-OTHER-APP.
+      accDescr: The diagram shows two applications in the same namespace, <MY-APP> and <MY-OTHER-APP>.
+Application <MY-APP> is allowed to send requests to <MY-OTHER-APP>.

       MY-APP--"✅"-->MY-OTHER-APP